-- Add the flour mixture to the pumpkin mixture 1 cup of flour at a time.
-Blend thoroughly and repeat until flour mixture is gone.
+- Add the flour mixture 1 cup at a time to the pumpkin mixture.
+Blend thoroughly between each addition and repeat until flour mixture is gone.

-- Add in walnuts and raisins, if desired.
-Stir until well blended.
+- Add in walnuts and raisins, if desired, and gently stir until well blended.

-- Test loaves with a wooden toothpick by inserting toothpick into the middle of each loaf, and make sure the toothpick is clean when removed.
-If not, add additional baking time, checking every few minutes until done, and toothpick is clean.
+- Test loaves or muffins with a wooden toothpick by inserting toothpick into the middle of each loaf, and make sure the toothpick is clean when removed.
+If not, add additional baking time, checking every few minutes until done, and toothpick comes out clean.

 I love exploring family recipes – just like this one.
 They are always full of story and amazing flavors.
 Can’t wait to give this one a try!

 This recipe was so easy and delicious.
 I will definitely be making it again.

 Patty at Spoonabilities

 This is the perfect breakfast any time of year, but especially over the Holidays!

 This pumpkin nut bread and batter sounds wonderful.
 Super excited to make it this weekend.